CoryLnSoPro/testing-for-me-123/README.md

 # testing-for-me-123
-This is my first repository in an attempt to figure out how things are done here at GitHub.
+This is my first repository to learn how this works.